 Once again, the Subtotal function has been used in cells C12 and C13 of the spreadsheet, to calculate the sum and average of the monthly sales across the visible teams.

 Because the non-visible rows have been hidden using the row formatting option, if you want to only include the visible cells in the calculations, it is necessary to set the function_num argument to the value 109 for the sum calculation, and to the value 101 for the average calculation.

-Further details and examples of the Excel Subtotal Function are provided on the Microsoft Office website.
+For further details and examples of the Excel Subtotal Function, see the Microsoft Office website.

 If you get an error from the Excel Subtotal function this is likely to be one of the following: